 The Device Manager in Windows allows you to update or get driver information about the hardware connected to your computer.
-Not only will we show you how to open the Device Manager in Windows, but also how to use it and gain more knowledge about drivers.
+We will show you how to open the Device Manager, use it, and learn about drivers.

 Knowing more about what a driver is and how it works seems like a complementary bit of knowledge to understand what the Device Manager is actually doing.